JSsixtyfour/smashremix/readme.md

     - Set Percent: Changes the character's percent to the above value.
     - Reset Sets Percent: Toggles whether or not the character's percent will be changed on reset.
     - OOS Action: The action CPU will take out of shield in Shield Break Mode.
+    - CPU Teching: Set CPU teching.
+(Random, Roll Backward, Roll Forward, In Place, None)
+    - CPU DI Type: Set CPU DI Type.
+(None, Random, Smash, Slide)
+    - CPU DI Strength: Set CPU DI Strength.
+(High, Medium, Low, Random)
+    - CPU DI Direction: Set CPU DI Direction.
+(Left, Right, Up, Down, Toward, Away, Random)
+    - D-Pad Controls: Toggles the Training D-pad functions.
+(On, Reset Only, Disabled)

 ### D-Pad Shortcuts
-- Pressing up on the d-pad will pause/unpause the game
+- Pressing up on the d-pad will pause/unpause the game.
-- Pressing right on the d-pad will advance to the next frame
+- Pressing right on the d-pad will advance to the next frame.
-- Pressing down on the d-pad will cycle through special model display modes
+- Pressing down on the d-pad will cycle through special model display modes.
-- Pressing left on the d-pad will reset
+- Pressing left on the d-pad will reset.

 ### Reset Counter
 - The reset count for the current training session will be recorded and displayed at the top of the screen while the menu is open.